 Fundamental chemical concepts, properties of substances, chemical bonding, energy, acids, bases, and nuclear energy are some of the major topics covered in this course.
 Topics are discussed with current applications.
 The course is intended for non-science majors only.
-Concurrent enrollment in CH114L (laboratory) is required.
+Concurrent enrollment in CH114L or CHEM 1120Z (laboratory) is required.

-CH 114A General Chemistry I
+CH 114AGeneral Chemistry ICHEM 1215CGeneral Chemistry I